 An Irish SPE is structured as a bankruptcy-remote orphan company and formed as a private limited company (an LTD), a designated activity company (a DAC) or a public limited company (a PLC).
 Its issued share capital is held on trust by a professional trustee for charitable purposes.

-The board of directors of the SPE should be comprised of at least two independent persons.
-A corporate service provider will usually provide the SPE's independent directors, company secretary, registered office and various reporting services.
-The SPE's contractual relations are structured on a non-petition/limited recourse and arm's length basis.
+The board of directors of the SPE should comprise at least two independent persons.
+A corporate service provider will usually provide the SPE’s independent directors, company secretary, registered office and various reporting services.
+The SPE’s contractual relations are structured on a non-petition, limited recourse and arm’s length basis.
 Its constitution may also contain restrictions.

 The transaction documents will seek to minimise the risk of consolidation of assets on originator insolvency by binding the SPE to separateness covenants, requiring it, for example to: